mathwhiz1212/daplie.com/posts/No-downtime-DDNS-mirroring-with-daplie-tools.md

 * You need a domain name set up in daplie-tools.
 If you haven't done that yet, you can find out how to set it up here: [https://github.com/daplie/daplie-tools#purchase-your-own-com-org-net-etc](https://github.com/daplie/daplie-tools#purchase-your-own-com-org-net-etc)

+* You will need screen, you can install this using `sudo apt-get install screen`

 # Create a device

 This command creates a device and assigns it an IP address.
 The IP address will be changed later.